mattneary/Tarpits-Abstraction/chapters/Simulate.md

   ...)
 ```

-A ruleset like the one above serves to tell a simulation in what way to behave
+A ruleset like the one in Figure~\ref{fig:rulesetExample} serves to tell a
-given a certain input state.
-Hence together with our earlier defined `assoc`
+simulation in what way to behave given a certain input state.
+Hence together
-function and an actual executor of the matching behavior, this ruleset will handle
+with our earlier defined `assoc` function and an actual executor of the
-all state logic.
+matching behavior, this ruleset will handle all state logic.

 ###Fundamental States
 In order for our simulation to ever end we will need to designate a specific state